 Fitness Apps and Entertainment

 If you’re looking to really build endurance or spend extensive time on the RowErg, the Device Holder is going to be your best friend.
-Compatible back to the Model C, this fairly priced retrofit kit ($25 plus tax and shipping) can hold your tablet of choice.
+Compatible back to the Model C, this fairly priced retrofit kit ($25 plus tax and shipping) can hold your tablet of choice (also available for the BikeErg and the SkiErg).
 Check out the Concept2 compatible apps that allow you to row down rivers, in classes, or get trained up depending on your choice of app.
 Let’s not forget, some of us just want to be entertained.
 Stream your favorite show or movie while doing that steady state work we love to hate.
 I found that the device holder retrofitted to my older Model D RowErg really helped me crank out the zone 2 workouts and hit that 200k mark for the Holiday Challenge.

 So, if you’re looking for some motivation and push for kicking off the new year, make sure you set a goal that feels reachable, but will require work.
 There are a lot of great resources out there to take advantage of, and remember, it’s You vs. You.
 Your best effort and personal achievements are a big deal!
 We love sharing world records at Concept2, but we get just as excited when we see that someone rowed a 5k for the first time!
 If you want to share your journey, be sure to tag us #Concept2 and #MyConcept2